athoune/Presentations/03_fastcgi/index.md

 Lighttpd (Lighty) / Nginx (Engine X) / Cherokee

 You can use different FastCGI server behind a webserver.
-Different application, or different instances of a same application with different configuration.
+Different applications, or different instances of a same application with different configurations.

 FastCGI can run on a different computer, just like your Mysql.